artefactual/archivematica-docs/getting-started/quick-start/quick-start.rst

 Spin it up
 ++++++++++

-#. using your computer's command-line interface, create a new directory and
+#.
+Using your computer's command-line interface, create a new directory and
    open it.
 The location doesn't matter, but you'll need to return to it later
    - all further command line operations should be run from inside the directory.

    .. code-block:: bash